 MSOs launching new state entities.
 Full new-license onboarding integrated into your existing MSO accounting structure.

 The first 90 days of a cannabis license set the pattern for every filing after it.
-Book a free consultation before you open — not after your books need reconstructing.
+Talk to us before you open — not after your books need reconstructing.